A Time-Asymmetric Process in Central Force Scatterings

-What we now show is that the two cases are not symmetric.
+What we now argue is that the two cases are not symmetric.
 That is the kinetic energy loss (gain) in the approaching case is larger than the gain (loss) in the receding case for an(a) attractive (repulsive) potential.
-The reason is that if we keep the setting the same but \textit{only} change the direction of $\mathbf{V}$, both $v$ and $\mathbf{n}$ will change.
-In the attractive case (Figure \ref{fig:General_scattering(a,b)}a), if $m_{2}$ moves towards $m_{1}$ the angle between the asymptotes, $2\psi$, is smaller than it would be if $m_{2}$ moved away.
-Therefore, $\mathbf{\left|n\right|}\mathbf{=\textrm{2cos}\psi}$ is larger in the approaching case.
-For very high speed encounters, $\mathbf{\left|v_{1}\right|}\gg\mathbf{\left|v_{2}\right|}$, we can approximate $v$ to be the same in the two cases, therefore Eq. \ref{eq:delKE} becomes:
+From Figs. (\ref{fig:General_scattering(a,b)}a-b) we see that $\left|\mathbf{n}\right|=\textrm{2cos}\psi_{g}$.
+In the attractive case (Fig. \ref{fig:General_scattering(a,b)}a), if $m_{1}$ moves towards $m_{2}$ the angle between the asymptotes, $2\psi_{g}$, is smaller than it would be if $m_{1}$ moved away as the minimum distance is smaller.
+Therefore, $n=2\cos\psi_{g}$ is larger in the approaching case.
+For very high speed encounters, $\mathbf{\left|v_{2}\right|}\gg\mathbf{\left|v_{1}\right|}$, we can approximate $v$ to be the same in the two cases (Figs. \ref{fig:General_scattering(a,b)} a and b), therefore Eq.(\ref{eq:delKE}) becomes: